bikeshaving/crank/website/guides/06-special-props-and-tags.md

 // "<div><span>Id: 3</span><span>Id: 2</span><span>Id: 1</span><div>"
 ```

-Keys are scoped to an element’s children.
-When rendering iterables, it’s useful to key elements of the iterable, because in this case it’s common for elements to be added, removed or rearranged.
-Both host and component elements can be keyed with `crank-key`.
+Keys are scoped to an element’s children, and can be any JavaScript value.
+When rendering iterables, it’s useful to key elements of the iterable, because it’s common for the contents of rendered iterables to added, moved or removed.
+All elements in the element tree can be keyed.

 ```jsx
 function *Shuffler() {